 The first intensive te reo Māori immersion programme of its kind, Te Tohu Paetahi has paved the way for the revitalisation of te reo Māori for more than 25 years.

-The main focus of this programme is to provide students with a unique Māori language immersion pathway with a goal of producing students who can fluently, competently and proficiently speak in te reo Māori.
+The focus of this programme is to provide students with a unique Māori language immersion pathway with a goal to produce students who can fluently and competently speak in te reo Māori.

-All students enrolling in a Bachelor of Arts (BA) or Bachelor of Māori and Pacific Development (BMPD) who are majoring in Te Reo Māori have the opportunity to further develop their knowledge with our Te Tohu Paetahi specialisation.
-The programme is taught predominantly in te reo Māori and usually takes three years to complete.
+All students enrolling in the Bachelor of Arts (BA) who are majoring in Te Reo Māori have the opportunity to further develop their knowledge with our Te Tohu Paetahi specialisation.
+The programme is taught predominantly in te reo Māori and involves taking the six compulsory te reo Māori papers below.

-If you are interested in applying to the programme please contact the Faculty on 07 838 4737 or email firstname.lastname@example.org.
+If you are interested in beginning your te reo journey with Waikato, please contact the Faculty of Māori and Indigenous Studies on 07 838 4737 or email firstname.lastname@example.org.

 Faculty of Māori and Indigenous Studies

 Phone: 0800 924 528 ext: 4737 or + 64 7 838 4737